TheRealKeto/futurerestore-guide/README.md

 These are just things I feel like this project really needs, but I do have other things which are pretty minor, such as:

 - [ ] Adding a pink mode with LocalStorage in mind (Requested by [Nepeta](https://github.com/Nepeta))
-- [ ] Improve the darkmode (in case its garbage for some users, or its not OLED-friendly)
 - [ ] Get a sophisticated icon for the browser tab (I'm not an icon designer, so)
 - [ ] Add the ability to make your own custom theme (instead of using only light/dark.
 May not add this)